-Q 14.4: When can and how does the actuary apply a covariance adjustment in setting the margins?
+Q 14.4: When can and how does the actuary apply an adjustment in setting the margins to account for risk factors not being 100% correlated?

 A: Per Section 9.B.1, the initial level of a particular margin may be adjusted to take into account the fact that risk factors are not normally 100 percent correlated.
 The initially determined margin may only be reduced to the extent the company can demonstrate that the method used to justify such a reduction is reasonable considering the range of scenarios contributing to the CTE calculation, recognizing that risk factors may become more correlated in adverse circumstances, or considering the scenario used to calculate the Deterministic Reserve as applicable or considering appropriate adverse circumstances for risk factors not stochastically modeled.